Both parents have cancer: how do you cope?

 Then.
-Seven years ago when I heard my dad had cancer, I spent so much of my energy being angry.
+Seven years ago, when I heard my dad had cancer, I spent so much of my energy being angry.
 Because no one told me straight away, I didn’t feel the sadness hit till quite a bit later.
-At which point, I cried.
+At this point, I cried.
 Once.
 One night, that was it.
 And then I felt guilty.
 Why didn’t I cry more?
 Did I not care enough?
-Was the idea I had in my head of being a highly emotional person, a lie?
-So then I would fake it for the world, or blame denial.
-Eventually, when I saw my father was doing better, I stuck with “I just knew it in my bones he’d be fine, since the very beginning.”
+Was the idea I had in my head of being a highly emotional person a lie?
+So then I would fake it for the world or blame denial.
+Eventually, when I saw my father was doing better, I stuck with, “I just knew it in my bones he’d be fine since the very beginning.”
 And that was that.

 Now.
-Then my mom’s diagnosis came around and, boy oh boy, was there crying.
+Then my mom’s diagnosis came around, and, boy oh boy, was there crying.
 And laughing.
 And getting angry again.
 Because now, I had the emotional knowledge to deal with it.
 Unbeknownst to me, I had acquired and practiced it internally, silently over the past seven years.
 Dad, with his wonderful attitude, his jokes, and his immense innate strength, had created a platform for us to talk, and share, and feel freely, and ultimately overcome.
 Finally, I felt no guilt.
-It was not about not caring, it was about not knowing.
-And having that common safe space has allowed me to not only help my mother more efficiently but also help myself.
+It was not about not caring; it was about not knowing.
+And having that common safe space has allowed me to help my mother more efficiently and help myself.

 My takeaway: then + now.
 There’s no right or wrong way to cope when both parents have cancer.
 I cried when I needed to cry; still do occasionally.
 I punched a wall when that’s what I needed – it was not the first time either -but it’s not the place or time for that story.
 I laughed and went out dancing with my friends on the days I felt optimistic, and I stayed up all night scared and grieving on the days I didn’t.
 And it was all okay, and all necessary for my survival.

-Seven years ago I would have never guessed I’d be making this list.
+Seven years ago, I would have never guessed I’d be making this list.
 Nor would I, two months ago.
 But here we are, and you know what?
-While there are good days and there are bad, I’ve never felt stronger.
-Stronger into who I am as a woman and a daughter; stronger into who we are as a family; confident in how to navigate this crazy roller-coaster called life.
+While there are good and bad days, I’ve never felt stronger.
+Stronger into who I am as a woman and a daughter, stronger into who we are as a family, and confident in navigating this crazy roller-coaster called life.

 The courage to overcome hardship is not of limited supply, upon which I draw each day until it runs out.
-It’s a muscle, and the more exercise it gets, the more it acts as a reinforcement of my character, it preps me for dealing with anything that may get thrown my way.
-And if we’re honest, it’s the only kind of work-out I do anyway.
+It’s a muscle, and the more exercise it gets, the more it reinforces my character; it preps me for dealing with anything that may get thrown my way.
+And if we’re honest, it’s the only kind of workout I do anyway.